solygambas/swift-projects/08-wesplit/README.md

 - calculating the total per person.
 - hiding the keyboard.

-Based on [Head First Swift](https://www.amazon.com/Head-First-Swift-Anthony-Gray/dp/1491922850) by Jon Manning and Paris Buttfield-Addison (2021).
+Based on [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) by Paul Hudson - Hacking with Swift (2022).